Protect your Home from Power Surges and Win!

-The Florida Division of Emergency Management has developed the Florida Special Needs Registry to allow residents with special needs to register with their local emergency management agency to receive assistance during a disaster.
-The statewide registry provides first responders with valuable information to prepare for disasters or other emergencies.
-The Special Needs Registry may help save your life.
+The Florida Special Needs Registry allows residents with special needs to register with their local emergency management agency for assistance during disasters.
+This information helps first responders prepare and respond more effectively.
 Visit the Florida Disaster website to locate your county and register.

-If someone in your home depends on life sustaining medical equipment that operates on electricity, make arrangements in advance for an emergency alternative power source.
+*If someone in your home depends on life sustaining medical equipment that uses electricity, plan ahead for an emergency backup power source.

 Stay informed about developing storms.